hungdche/2D-Localization/README.md

 # 2D Localization

 This is an interactive simulation to visualize 2D Simulation using SDL graphic library.
-I have also compiled this project into WebAssembly and put it up on GIthub, which is available here
+This project was developed mainly as a way for me to wrap my head around different techiniques in robotic localization, and what is more beginner-friendly that starting things off in 2D?

-This was developed mainly as a way for me to wrap my head around different techiniques in robotic localization, and what is more beginner-friendly that starting things off in 2D?
+I have also compiled this project into WebAssembly and deployed it on Github, which is available here: [hungdche.github.io/2D-Localization](https://hungdche.github.io/2D-Localization/)

 <p align="center">
   <img src="screenshots/sim.png" />